-4.1 Where you provide contact details, the Council will write to you within 5 working days to confirm receipt of your concern.
+4.1 Where you provide contact details, the officer who has received your concerns will write to you within 5 working days to confirm receipt of your concern.
+This should include a clear statement giving a summary of the whistleblowing issue raised, to enable the whistleblower to confirm that the Council has accurately captured their concerns.